groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/07_Maps.md

 ---
-Title:		Maps
+title:	Maps
-Description:
+status:	in-progress
+description:	Maps allow us to build up a type of look-up table using keys and values.
 ...

-Maps allow us to build up a type of look-up table using keys and values.
-Each key is unique and points to a value in the map.
+Each key in a map is unique and points to a value in the map.
 In the example below we see the start of a basic periodic table:

 ```groovy
 def periodic = ['h': 'hydrogen',